msdavid/i3autofloat/README.md

 # i3autofloat

-Hack that makes I3 "remeber" when an application is toggled to floating mode
+Hack that makes I3 "remeber" when an application is toggled in or out of floating mode

 ## USE
-before anything make a copy of your i3 config file somewhere safe.
+Before anything make a copy of your i3 config file somewhere safe.
-this is quick hack that I made for myself. it has been minimally tested.
+this is quick hack that I made for myself.
+It has been minimally tested, so might be broken.
 It might not be the most elegant, but works great in my system.
 Ping me if you need help.

 - place this script on a folder in your PATH,
 - make it executable > chmod u+x [path/to/the/script]